fbpx

 • The use of fluoridated toothpaste and mouthwashes makes the fluoride act on the surface of your teeth and provides topical benefit.
 Topical fluoride helps rebuild (remineralize) weakened tooth enamel and reverses early signs of tooth decay.

-Topical fluoridation:
+Topical Fluoridation:

 If your dentist finds that your teeth are more prone to cavities, they may advise you to go for a Topical Fluoride application.